ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 For a function expression to be well typed:

-1. its function name MUST be registered (see {{iana-fnex}}),
-2. its declared type must be well typed in the context in which it occurs, and
+1. its declared type must be well typed in the context in which it occurs, and
-3. its arguments must be well typed for the declared type of the corresponding parameters.
+2. its arguments must be well typed for the declared type of the corresponding parameters.

-(1) The registered set of function extensions is the source of knowledge regarding the declared return and parameter types of a function extension.

-If a function expression is treated as well typed, the function extensions involved in the expression belong to the registered set.
-However, an implementation may treat a function expression as not well typed even if all the function extensions involved in the expression are registered.
-Implementations MUST support the function extensions defined in this document, but are free to support or not support other registered function extensions.

-If an implementation does not support a function extension used in a query, it MUST treat any function expression involving the function extension as not well typed.

-(2) As per the grammar, a function expression can occur in three different immediate contexts, which lead to the following conditions for well-typedness:
+(1) As per the grammar, a function expression can occur in three different immediate contexts, which lead to the following conditions for well-typedness:

 {:vspace}